 - Mix into plain yogurt as a snack or dip.

 - Combine with sweet potatoes or winter squash before roasting.

-- Serve with sweet potato dishes such as Sweet Potato Hash or Baked Sweet Potato & Parsnip Latkes.
+- Serve with sweet potato dishes such as Baked Sweet Potato & Parsnip Latkes.

 - Purée and use as a condiment for turkey, chicken, or veggie burgers.